jhegemann/OpenCapsule/README.md

 configuration file contains all necessary values.
 Consider a rollback to the standard configuration file.

-## Upcoming Changes
+## Alternative elasticity models
-In addition to Hookean elasticity, we plan to implement more elastic material laws, such as Mooney-Rivlin elasticity.
-This could help to decide which material law fits best for a specific capsule type.
-We also aim to implement extensions in order to include viscoelastic effects.
+In addition to nonlinear Hookean elasticity, we implemented additional elastic material laws, such as Mooney-Rivlin, or neo-Hookean elasticity.
+This helps to decide which material law fits best for a specific capsule type.
+Note that we recommend the standard nonlinear Hookean elasticity, due to its high performance and wide applicability.

+## Future perspective
 Having analyzed plenty of materials in the future, it would be useful to have a large database collecting all the different materials/capsules similar to already existing protein- or gen-databases.